|

 one of the most beautiful place u must visit when u come to cameron!!

 The mossy forest grows around the peak of Gunung Brinchang, the second highest mountain in Cameron Highlands.
 This is also where the highest tarred road (leading to the peak from Kea Farm) in Malaysia is located.
 Tourists and visitors on holiday to the Cameron Highlands are highly encouraged to visit this beautiful mountain, which is full of the treasures of nature.
 The road also provides easy access for most vehicles to the peak.
+At 2000 meters above sea-level, the scenery from the peak is amazing and breathtaking, allowing you to gaze across an endless landscape of mountains and forest.
+In addition, the strong winds and chilly mist provide an exhilarating touch to the atmopshere.
+To catch the view, you can climb a watch tower perched on the peak alongside some telecommunication towers.
+Through the mossy forest that grows on this mountain is home to a wide variety of birds, snakes, frogs insects and plants.
+The endemic Trimeresurus nebularis, or the Cameron Highlands pit-viper, occurs here, being found no where else in the world.
+During the night, insects and montane frogs can be heard calling, punctuating the silent atmosphere with their voices.

 Wednesday, January 12, 2011